patrickbwarren/transam-triton/EMULATOR.md

 is loaded to `0800`-`0BFF`.

-If the first byte in the first user ROM is the instruction LXI SP (op code `31`), then the code is executed automatically.
-See the L7.2 documentation for more details, and the fast VDU user ROM (specifically [`fastvdu_rom.tri`](fastvdu_rom.tri)) described in [TRIMCC.md](TRIMCC.md) for a working example.
+If the first byte in the first user ROM is the instruction LXI SP (op code `31`), then Triton vectors here to execute the code automatically: see the L7.2 documentation for more details, and [`fastvdu_rom.tri`](fastvdu_rom.tri)) described in [TRIMCC.md](TRIMCC.md) for a working example.